Taxonomies, Ontologies and Knowledge Graphs: a primer

 Systems Thinking

 This is basically the foundation of that phrase that is becoming an annoying buzzword devoid of its original meaning: Systems Thinking.
-The idea of taking the whole context and thinking about it as part of an whole, as opposed to only considering the software itself.
+The idea of taking the whole context and thinking about it as part of a whole, as opposed to only considering the software itself.

 But this has some super cool stuff in it that doesn't get mentioned often, so let's give them some love below, although I apologise in advance for their extremely dry names:

-- System Dynamics → eg a simulated city traffic model: how one road closure ripples across the network. (also why your shower is never at the right bloody temperature)
+- System Dynamics → eg a simulated city traffic model: how one road closure ripples across the network. (also why your shower is never at the right bloody temperature).

 - Viable System Model (VSM) → eg checking if a company’s feedback loops are healthy